 Drug pretreatment on Oral EtOH Self-administration

 Data presented: There is emerging evidence in humans that the 5-HT receptor agonist and potent psychedelic, 5-MeO-DMT, could be effective in treating alcohol use disorder (AUD).
-However, this therapeutic effect has not been reproduced or systematically studied in a preclinical model.
+However, this therapeutic effect hasn’t been reproduced or systematically studied in a preclinical model.
+Here, we established a preclinical model and found that 5-MeO-DMT dose-dependently reduced responding for, and intake of, EtOH (sweetened or unsweetened), along with associated blood ethanol concentration, without altering responding for or intake of 2% sucrose (n=16 male Wistar rats).

 Self-administration: Reinstatement (model of relapse)